AnielaMW/git-interview-baseline/README.md

 ## Overview

 The key to collaborating with git is to keep individual lines of work isolated from the currently working codebase.
+This makes it easier to deploy the completed fixes, features, and changes individually regardless of other unincorporated changes to the application.

 Consider the following scenario.